The links to Amazon on this page are affiliate links. As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

 Use Insect Repellant / Bug Spray

-A repellent containing 20 – 50% DEET (the strongest, insect-repelling chemical on the market) makes you far less attractive to insects that bite.
+A repellent containing a high level of DEET (the strongest, insect-repelling chemical on the market) makes you far less attractive to insects that bite.

 Mosquitoes are usually the biggest threat to your health in hot countries as they carry dengue and malaria (which can both be life-threatening), but repellent also works for other insects that bite like sandflies, leeches, ticks, fleas and chiggers.
 Now, don’t go crazy with the stuff… 1 or 2 sprays on your neck and each limb (around your pulse points) should be fine after you rub it around.